daisybutler/The-Book-Bunker-project03/README.md

 ### Code
 - This project makes use of many Materialize features provided in its documentation and was modified for this website's specific requirements.
 - The #back-to-top button was modelled off of the code found at [here](https://codepen.io/deveb22/pen/QxPmGz).
+- My mentor Seun helped me find a solution to my Display Book page crashing for users who were not logged in (see #testing regarding display book for all users).
+She also helped me created a check to see if a user had bookmarked a book, and display as so on the book's own page.
+For this code, see app.py lines 51 - 57.